 - We spent countless hours with our various Lego kits.
 Our favorite ones have to be the Lego Crazy Action Contraptions: A Lego Inventions Book and the Lego Classic House Building Set.

-- We crashed a lot of cars, played numerous games of go-fish, ate our share of ice cream, and took sometimes two baths a day just to stay clean.
+- We crashed a lot of cars, played numerous games of go-fish, ate our share of ice cream, and took sometimes two baths a day just to stay clean, we had a lot of fun but sadly we were involved in a terrible problem dealing with an accidnet my husbnad had at his office, we have been working with Jerry Trevino Law Firm to safe the problem.